Parallel and distributed asynchronous adaptive stochastic gradient methods: Convergence for convex problems

 Now using the definition of $\bar\vx^{(K)}$ and noting $\sum_{k=1}^K\left(\sum_{j=k}^K\alpha_j\beta_1^{j-k}\right)\ge \alpha\sqrt{K}$, we obtain the result in \eqref{eq:cvx-rate-const} and complete the proof. \end{proof}

 \begin{remark}[How delay affects convergence speed] Take $\alpha=O(1)$.
-Then \eqref{eq:cvx-rate-const} implies that the effect by the delay decreases at the rate of $\sqrt{\frac{n}{s}}K^{\frac{1}{4}}$, namely, we can achieve nearly-linear speed-up if $\tau=o(\sqrt{\frac{n}{s}}K^{\frac{1}{4}})$. \cite{peng2019convergence} shows that the delay, in expectation, equals the number of processors if all of them have the same computing power.
-Hence, in the ideal case, we can expect nearly-linear speed-up by using $o(K^{\frac{1}{4}})$ processors, even if all stochastic gradients are dense, i.e., $s=n$.
+Then \eqref{eq:cvx-rate-const} implies that the effect by the delay decreases at the rate of $ K^{\frac{1}{4}}$, namely, we can achieve nearly-linear speed-up if $\tau=o( K^{\frac{1}{4}})$. \cite{peng2019convergence} shows that the delay, in expectation, equals the number of processors if all of them have the same computing power.
+Hence, in the ideal case, we can expect nearly-linear speed-up by using $o(K^{\frac{1}{4}})$ processors.
 However, notice that the convergence result of the asynchronous case requires stronger assumptions than that of the synchronous counterpart.
 In addition, we set $\alpha_k= \frac{\alpha}{\sqrt K}$ for all $1\le k\le K$ in Theorem~\ref{thm:speed-up} for simplicity.
 A sublinear convergence result can also be established if $\alpha_k=\frac{\alpha}{\sqrt k}, \forall\, k$ by similar arguments as those in the proof of Theorem~\ref{thm:cvx-no-delay}. \end{remark}